cloudant-labs/cloudant-introduction-course/Part 14 - Replication.md

 Cloudant replication is a mechanism for copying data from a source database to a target database.

-Replications can be one-off or continuous and can optionally be filtered with a JavaScript function or Cloudant Query selector and can be resumed from where a previous replication left of.
+Replications can be one-off or continuous and can optionally be filtered with a JavaScript function or Cloudant Query selector and can be resumed from where a previous replication left off.

 ![](slides/Slide109.png)